datturbomoon/Chess-Game/README.md

 # ♟️ Chess Game

-Just a simple chess game I built for practice.
+Just a simple chess game I built for the sake of it.

 Made using:
 - **HTML** + **Tailwind CSS**